 The Appalachian Trail unwinds in North Carolina along 96 mountainous miles that partially follow the scenic Blue Ridge Parkway and the Great Smoky Mountains National Park on the North Carolina-Tennessee border (the trail runs for 224 miles along the state borders).
 Even though travelers have their sights on an Appalachian Trail road trip, stopping in trendy Asheville is an easy detour.
 A stay in Asheville also offers convenient access to another driving experience: the opportunity to drive Land Rovers through mud and various off-road terrain at the famed Biltmore, Just outside the entrance to the estate grounds is The Grand Bohemian, a cozy getaway with modern hunting lodge style.

 The Appalachian Trail starts at Springer Mountain but visitors to the state may want to spend their time eyeing Tallulah Falls from US-441.
 For those who want to get up close, Tallulah Gorge State Park is full of trails, including a suspension bridge over the river and gorge.
 If you’re looking to overnight, Glen Ella Springs Inn and Restaurant is a mix of luxury and charm with awe-inspiring views of the Georgia Mountains.
-Next, read on to discover more about the best road trips in the U.S.

 For more on where to go and what to see around the country, check out our Ultimate American Road Trip Guide.

 Some sites listed here may not be open or may have limited hours or other restrictions due to COVID-19.
 Please check with them before you go.